 Today you will travel to Machu Picchu, a UNESCO World Heritage Site, and one of the New 7 Wonders of the World.
 From your hotel in the Sacred Valley, you will take a short drive to the train station located at Ollantaytambo.
 Here a scenic 1 hour 40 minutes train ride passes through striking mountain scenery before arriving into Machu Picchu Pueblo.
 Upon arrival our local representative will meet you and assist with your luggage to your hotel.
 From the main bus stop, a few minutes away, you will take a 30 minutes shuttle bus ride to Machu Picchu where our expert guide will be waiting to show you the wonders.

 Machu Picchu was in its final stages of construction when the Incas abandoned it.
 Historians believe that the site was forsaken in the years following the Spanish conquest of Peru (sometime after 1535).
 Concealed by the jungle, Machu Picchu lay hidden and untouched from the modern world for over 500 years.

 After your tour, you will have free time to explore the site on your own.
 You’ll spend the night at a nearby hotel in the village of Aguas Calientes.

 Day 5: Re-visit Machu Picchu + mountain trek (optional)

-In the afternoon you will travel onto Cusco, taking the train to Ollantaytambo followed by a road transfer in our private vehicle the rest of the distance.
+In the afternoon you will travel onto Cusco, taking the train to Ollantaytambo followed by a road transfer in our private vehicle the for the remainder of the distance.